Copyright © 1999–2016 FastMail Pty Ltd

 If you think your account might have been compromised, but you're not sure:

-- Check who is currently logged in to your account and remotely log out any that you don't recognise as you.
+- Check who is logged in to your account and remotely log out any that you don't recognise as you.

 Even if you see nothing suspicious above, if you have other reasons to believe your account details have been stolen it's a good idea to follow the steps below.